vaadin/flow-components/README.md

 It expects `TBLICENSE` and `TBHUB` variables when run in the CI server.
 Optionally it's possible to run just a bunch of modules e.g. `./build.sh grid combo-box`

+## Update Webjars
+There is script available for updating the webjars version used in the projects.
+This can be triggered by running:
+- `cd scripts`
+- `node updateWebjars.js`

 ## Using the component in a Flow application
 To use the component in an application using maven,